-I used to be one of those people who stocked up on everything pine infused as soon as holiday items hit the shelves, but in the last few years I’ve slowly made the switch to more natural homemade versions of my favorite forest scented products.
-Not only can I save money while still enjoying the scents of winter all year round, I can also reap the benefits of controlling what ingredients I use.
+I used to be one of those people who stocked up on everything pine infused as soon as holiday items hit the shelves, but in the last few years, I’ve slowly made the switch to more natural homemade versions of my favorite forest scented products.
+Not only can I save money while still enjoying the scents of winter all year round, but I can also reap the benefits of controlling what ingredients I use.
 No nasty chemicals?
 I’m in!

 Lately, my husband has really been getting into the art of “proper shaving” and all the steps that come with it like using a good shave oil.
-I’m not sure how I feel about the sinister looking razor he uses, but I have to agree with the fact that his face is smoother than a baby’s bottom.
+I’m not sure how I feel about the sinister-looking razor he uses, but I have to agree with the fact that his face is smoother than a baby’s bottom.
 No more “scruff rash” for me!

 So, what’s the real secret here?
 Shave oil!

-I’ve been trying for years to get him to use SOME sort of facial care to help keep his skin healthy and moisturized (especially during the winter) but have never seemed able to peak his interest enough to get him to actually do it.
+I’ve been trying for years to get him to use SOME sort of facial care to help keep his skin healthy and moisturized (especially during the winter) but have never seemed able to pique his interest enough to get him to actually do it.
 Thankfully, the art of using a safety razor demands a bit more ritual when it comes to shaving properly, and my husband likes to do things right.
 That meant using a pre-shave oil to help soften his skin and hair, allowing for the closest and most comfortable shave possible.

 Since using a pre-shave oil, his skin is super smooth to the touch and now he hardly even gets a clogged pore or ingrown hair after shaving.
-It’s kind of amazing how much of a different it makes and I highly recommend you give it a try!
+It’s kind of amazing how much of a difference it makes and I highly recommend you give it a try!

-DIY Winter Forest Shave Oil
+DIY Winter Forest Shave Oil Recipe

 In the spirit of all things wintery and coniferous, I’ve decided to make a deliciously scented shave oil for my husband to use.
 He loves forest scented things as much as I do and he is just in love with the blend I came up with.